Twitter event networks and the Superstar model: Analysis of a special two-type branching process

 \subsection{Elementary properties of the branching process}

+The previous section {{set up}} an equivalence between the Superstar model and the two type continuous time branching process.
+The aim of this section is to prove properties of this two type branching process.
+Section~\ref{sec:comp-proof} uses these results to complete the proof of the main results for the Superstar model.

-By construction of the process, every new vertex is independently colored red with probability $p$ and blue with probability $1-p$.
-In particular the number of blue vertices $B(t)$ is just the time changes of a random walk with Bernoulli($1-p$) increments.
-Thus by the strong law of large numbers, we have
+For $t\geq0$, write $R(t)$ and $B(t)$ for the total number of red and blue vertices, respectively, in $\BP(t)$.
+By construction of the process $ \{\BP(t)\dvtx t\geq0 \}$, every new vertex is independently colored red with probability $p$ and blue with probability $1-p$.
+In particular, the number of blue vertices $B(t)$ is just a time change of a random walk with Bernoulli($1-p$) increments.
+Thus, by the strong law of large numbers

-Before moving onto an analysis of the branching process, we introduce the Yule process. \begin{Definition}[Rate $a$ Yule process] Fix $a> 0$.
-A rate $a$ Yule process is defined as a pure birth process $\Yu_a(\cdot)$ which starts with a single individual $\Yu_a(0)=1$ with the rate of creating a new individual proportional to the number of present individuals in the population with
+Before moving onto an analysis of the branching process, we introduce the Yule process. \begin{Definition}[(Rate $a$ Yule process)] {{Fix $a> 0$.
+A}} rate $a$ Yule process is defined as a pure birth process $\Yu_a(\cdot)$ that starts with a single individual $\Yu _a(0)=1$ {{and}} with the rate of creating new individuals proportional to the number of present individuals in the population, namely